Get Ahead, Get Promoted

 Deal-maker, Rainmaker, Business Generator, Partner, C-suite

 If you are aiming at the top of the career pyramid, technical excellence isn't enough.
-There are many technically excellent, hard-working grinders at low and middle level positions.
-You need the people skills and the soft skills to get ahead and stay ahead.
-Even then it's not guaranteed.
-Everyone knows it's crowded at the bottom and lonely at the top.
+There are many technically excellent, hard-working people at low and middle level positions.
+You need the people and soft skills to get ahead and stay ahead.
+It's crowded at the bottom and lonely at the top.

 Finder, Minder, Grinder